 Those were among the ideas floated by a panel of experts at an event hosted by ICAS as part of the “Challenging Conversations” series on pensions issues, in Edinburgh on 12 June.

-The next Challenging Conversations event takes place in London on Tuesday 11 September, when an expert panel will debate: “What steps could be taken by the political establishment to make pensions policy fit for the future?”
+The next Challenging Conversations event takes place in London on Tuesday 11 September, when an expert panel will debate: “How can politicians help restore trust in UK pensions?”